 El Djem Amphitheatre

-Some of the stones that made up the amphitheatre were taken and used to build the nearby village of El Djem.
-Others were also transported to the Great Mosque at Kairouan.
-Therefore, in order to preserve the remainder of the structure, it was enlisted as a UNESCO World Heritage Site in 1979.
+Some of the original stones used in its construction were actually robbed from here to build the nearby village of El Djem in the 17th century, while others were taken over to the Great Mosque of Kairouan.
+So, in order to preserve the remainder of the structure, what remained of the El Djem Amphitheatre became a protected UNESCO World Heritage Site in 1979.